GKiarie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Display the content of /etc/passwd and /etc/hosts
 5. Display the last 10 lines of /etc/passwd: tail -n 10 /etc/passwd
 6. Display the first 10 lines of /etc/passwd: head -n 10 /etc/passwd
+7. Script that displays the third line of the file iacta: head -n 3 iacta | tail -n 1